Art of Lean

 The most visible element is autonomous maintenance — operators taking ownership of their equipment through daily routines of cleaning, inspecting, lubricating, and tightening.
 This is not about making operators into maintenance technicians.
 It is about using their daily proximity to the equipment to detect problems early, before they become breakdowns.

 Overall Equipment Effectiveness (OEE) is the primary metric, calculated as Availability x Performance x Quality.
-OEE reveals the gap between theoretical capacity and actual productive output, broken down into categories of loss that can be systematically addressed.
+OEE reveals the gap between the time equipment is planned to run and the time it actually produces good product at rate.

 Common Mistakes